STEVE INSKEEP, Host:

 HARRIS: They step into a room that looks all the world like the control room where they spend most of their working days.

-Mr. PAT BERRY (Director, Training and Development, Entergy): What you're seeing is a physical replica down to the books on the shelves and where the trashcans are located, of what the operators will use on a day-to-day basis in the plant.
+PAT BERRY: What you're seeing is a physical replica down to the books on the shelves and where the trashcans are located, of what the operators will use on a day-to-day basis in the plant.

 HARRIS: Pat Berry is head of training for Entergy, the plant's owner.
 And he's here today to watch as the operators are put to the test, with a very bad day at the plant.